Introduction

 The classic metapopulation model describes species distribution over a set of suitable patches of habitat connected by dispersal (Levins 1969, 1970).
 Regional dynamics are driven by colonization and extinction events, which corresponding rates depend on local environmental conditions.
 Together they define the species distribution limits.
 The dynamics may be complexified with the representation of several trophic levels, where high-trophic level species occur exclusively at locations occupied by lower-level species (Fordham et al. 2013).
 We adopt the specialist-habitat terminology throughout this study to lighten the text and fit the example, even if the results are more general and can apply to any bottom-up system (e.g., predator-prey or host-mutualist).

-Consider a simple system composed of a specialist species tracking the spatial distribution of a dynamic favourable habitat, such as a particular type of vegetation patch providing shelter and food.
+Consider a simplistic system composed of a specialist species tracking the spatial distribution of a dynamic favourable habitat, such as a particular type of vegetation patch providing shelter and food.
 The model represents the dynamics of the occupancy of three possible states: empty, occupied by the favourable habitat alone (\(H\)) or in co-occurrence with the specialist (\(S\)).
 The landscape is heterogeneous and each local patch is characterized by the abiotic environmental condition (\(E\)).
 Dynamics of occupancy are given by the following system of differential equations:

 \[ \frac{dH(E)}{dt} = c_{H}(E)H(1-H) - e_{H}(E)H \]